The artist in Cap Ferrat, France.

 Looking Glass is a series that focuses on the concept of the distillation of vision.
 Through the distorted lense of the artist’s medium the viewer is compelled to consider the elemental nature of every day objects and asked, as well, to contemplate if we are inclusive or exclusive while being the observer?

-Looking Glass aims to reconfigure the elements of accepted experiential activity and remind the viewer that even though what we observe seems to be separate in its own nature we are observing a mixture of atoms registered by our senses to create a “reality” created by our individual consciousness.
+Looking Glass reminds the viewer that even though what we observe seems to be separate in its own nature we are observing a mixture of atoms registered by our senses to create a “reality” created by our individual consciousness.

 Attending master classes at the International Center of Photography in New York City Jessica continues to challenge herself to grow as an artist and evolve with these changing times.